Reading and writing data with pandas

 Using pandas we can merge, join, concatenate, and compare dataframes, see https://pandas.pydata.org/pandas-docs/stable/user_guide/merging.html.

-Let us try to concatenate two dataframes: one for Tromsø weather data (which we
+Let us try to concatenate two dataframes: one for Tromsø weather data (we will now load monthly values) and one for Oslo:

 import pandas as pd